History of the Queensland Police: 2011

 Eight years after thirteen year old Daniel Morcombe was abducted from a Sunshine Coast road, an extensive police investigation locates and charges his killer with murder.

 The use of automatic number plate recognition technology was launched statewide.
 The initial launch consisted of one unit being located at the State Traffic Support Branch for use in statewide traffic operations involving both specialist and local police.

 The floods of 2011 initiate the first use of Facebook and Twitter by the QPS Media and Public Affairs Branch to forge a direct link with the community by using social media to issue accurate information and dispel rumours.

 Unprecedented floods affects much of Queensland and police were involved in all manner of support, including victim identification, missing persons coordination, anti-looting patrol and countless rescues in all manner of vehicles and vessels.

 On 29 May 2011 Detective Senior Constable Damien Leeding (CIB) was shot when he confronted an armed offender at the Pacific Pines Tavern on the Gold Coast.
 Leeding died in hospital on 1 June three days after being shot.

+In November 2011, a police helicopter 'Polair' was commenced, funded by the Gold Coast City Council.
+Polair 2 based in Archerfield, Brisbane, commenced in 2012.
+Including a Eurocopter BO 105 Super Five, the fleet was updated with Bell 429 helicopters in February 2022.